• When Should My Child Stay Home Sick?

 • needs more care than can be provided by school staff

 Click here to review the illness self-screening tool.
+These updated practices are not only for students, but also for employees.

 When Can My Child Return to School?